chjj/vanilla/README.md

 # Vanilla - a framework for Node
 __Vanilla__ is another Sinatra-like framework.
 This is an early release, with polishing yet to be done.
-Things will change periodically.
+Things will change periodically. (note: This is also my personal framework.
+I wrote it mostly for myself, it is tailored to my specific needs.)

+__NOTE:__ This documentation may be slightly out of date.
+I've been changing a lot around and haven't had time to document it all.

 ## Install